Can I be poly if I'm jealous?

 Leah: ''Being authentic and opening up does not come easy when so many folk are conditioned that conforming is what brings them and sustains connection with others.
 Yet, the journey to authentic life is vital if we are to live a life that we're happy with.''

-In this workshop, we discuss the process of bringing up the subject of opening up, with a partner - how to prepare, what do we need to have in the bedrock of our relationship for this to not lead to a full-blown crisis?
+In this webinar, we discuss the process of bringing up the subject of opening up, with a partner - how to prepare, what do we need to have in the bedrock of our relationship for this to not lead to a full-blown crisis?
 When is the right time to bring this up?

 We also talk about coming to terms with who we are and sharing our truth with our close circle of family and friends.
 How to approach them, when is it the right thing to do, and when is it better to keep it confidential?